Meet the Kentucky Derby horses running in the 2025 race

 Rodriguez, who Ryan said will now be targeted for the Preakness Stakes in Baltimore later this month, is trained by Bob Baffert, who still has a horse set to enter the starting gate Saturday.
 Baffert is returning to the Derby after a three-year suspension from Churchill Downs following the now-deceased Medina Spirit's failed post-Derby drug test in 2021 and subsequent disqualification.

-Baffert's other horse in this year's Derby, Citizen Bull, is among the five colts given 20-1 odds in the morning line.
+Baffert's other horse in this year's Derby, Citizen Bull, is among the four colts in the race given 20-1 odds in the morning line.
 In California, Citizen Bull won the Robert B. Lewis Stakes in February, the Breeders' Cup Juvenile in November and the American Pharoah Stakes in October, and came in fourth in the Santa Anita Derby won by Journalism.

-The other four colts given 20-1 morning-line odds are East Avenue, Grande, Publisher and Tiztastic.
+The other three colts given 20-1 morning-line odds are East Avenue, Publisher and Tiztastic.
+On Friday morning, Grande, who was initially given the No. 10 post with those odds, was scratched from the Derby because of a foot bruise, according to trainer Todd Pletcher.

 But the odds aren't a crystal ball.
 The last time a morning-line favorite took first place at the Derby was in 2018, when Justify won the Triple Crown.
 Last year, Mystik Dan got 20-1 odds in the morning line — which improved to 18-1 by post time — before winning the Derby.
 The bay colt launched from the No. 3 post, which Final Gambit drew for Saturday's Derby with 30-1 odds in the morning line.